Florida Mobile and Manufactured Home Financing

 Florida Mobile Home Financing

-Tie Downs and Other HUD Guidelines
+Tie downs and other HUD Guidelines

-As a lender I always try to set up the possibility to everyone involved in the transaction of this needing to be done in order to sell or buy a manufactured home.
-If a borrower is using FHA financing it will always be needed.
-The Veterans Administration however does not require an engineer report to inspect tie downs.
-The cost of retrofitting can range anywhere from $1,200 to $3,000, I’ve seen a pretty wide range of quotes depending on the size of the manufactured home.
-Its important to remember that an escrow hold back is not allowed for the cost of retrofitting the property.
+As a lender we always make sure everyone involved in the transaction realizes that the tie downs may need to be addressed to successfully close the transaction.
+If a borrower is using FHA financing an engineer report is always required.
+The cost of retrofitting can range anywhere from $1,200 to $3,000 depending on the size of the manufactured home.
+Its important to remember that an escrow hold back is not allowed for the cost of retrofitting the property, meaning that the home must be corrected before the loan can close.

 • We can finance manufactured homes as second homes with 10% down.